briancullinan/morpheus/README.md

 7) auto-exec on remote cloud for mobile testing
 8) \mvjoin and follow remote player splines
 9) \sync IndexedDB file-system with a Github Gist after CAS

+## Content-Security-Policy:
+It's worth a brief technical overview of the code. `eval()` is a dangerous function that converts plain text into a callable procedure.
+This plugin doesn't use eval(), instead it includes an EMCAScript 2022+ parser on the backend and stores variables in a special array.
+It's probably pretty slow, so don't try anything more than 60 FPS with it.

+Through this, the management of specific Chrome features can be passed to the web browser context.
+Then a `run-access-token` can be granted through a popup dialog in the page.
+This is controlled by the frontend.js, and the code is run by backend.js.
+Some variables like local window can also share their state.
+This way, the backend code can call frontend code and update the engine or the editor or open a link when someone clicks on it in game.
+Bi-direction communication of immediate-asynchronous variables.

+This way, the plugin does not need `eval()` permissions, and the Content-Security-Policy does not need to be disabled like it commonly is in Automation Mode for running on localhost.

+## Privacy and protected information:
+We don't collect anything.
+All information is stored in your local browser.
+Morpheus can't be responsible for lost or stolen data.

 ## Use cases